rajeevsharmacoder/boocodingexercise/README.md

 Add automated tests to verify the implementation of Part 1 and Part 2.

+You should have python3 on your machine.
+You will need to install pymongo, djongo, Django, Pillow and "/Applications/Python\ 3.x/Install\ Certificates.command".
+So better to use a virtual environment for the same.

 As database I have not used the suggestion in the part 1 but made use of an Atlas Cluster on "https://cloud.mongodb.com/".
 I have removed my credentials from the settings.py file of the project.
 In case you want to run the project successfully then -